Patrick5455/data2bots-DE-challenege/README.md

   - I could not have DBT connect to the postgres DB to use DBT as a transformation tool within the postgres DWH.
 Albeit, I still maintained the DBT setup as well as the transformation SQL queries in it
 - As an improvement
   - I would love to add an analytics dashboard that reads from the `patrojun6040_analytics` schema with some nice and interesting data visualization
-  - Also, as an improvement on the production grade, I would manage airflow using a tool like astronomer or GCP managed Airflow, this way, I would be able to demonstrate my IAC skill and experience with Terraform.
+  - Also, as an improvement on the production grade, I would manage Airflow using a tool like astronomer or GCP managed Airflow, this way, I would be able to demonstrate my **IAC skill and experience with Terraform**.

 ## Suggestions and Contributions:
 - Shoot me an email [patrickojunde@gmail.com](mailto:patrickojunde@gmail.com)